 In consideration of Skype for advertising, the formats are Display ads which Skype presents them through a 3rd party provider.
 That said, it is not possible to only advertise on Skype for it is not hard to understand that Skype is a more user-to-user tool (with a certain degree of privacy) and not a social media.
 Launching ads is done with Microsoft’s ‘advertising arm’ called Bing Ads which presents the Ads across a network consisting of Bing, partner sites and third-party platforms (among one of it is Skype!).

 In Bing Ads, a user could start advertising with any budget and presents their offerings across a network.
 All while being targeted, segmented, and the possibility to retarget etc. Although it is not possible to advertise only on Skype, the comprehensive network and intelligent Bing advertising platform means that ads could reach widely across and according to your audience all within set budget.

-Snapchat or Skype
+Our Advice: Snapchat or Skype